Life Renewed 2014-2015

 I flew to Florida on September 15th, 2015 after the family had met for a triple birthday party on September 13 when we honored Jared Israel, Richard and Alden.
 It was good to see the Porter family again after nearly a year.
 They had driven up from Florida to join us in Virginia for Thanksgiving and we had visited the zoo together at that time.
 I painted a little picture of young Levi to add to the pictures I painted of Eliza's other children as infants I realized I had not painted Geoffrey as a baby and Eliza provided me with the photo she liked so that she has a full set of baby portraits.

-In 2015 I celebrated Thanksgiving in Virginia.
-Lucinda chose to eat the meal at home with her family who joined the rest of us for some family time.
+I celebrated Thanksgiving in Virginia in 2014 after my surgery in New York.
+In 2015 Lucinda chose to eat the meal at home with her family who joined the rest of us for some family time.
 Once 11 members of her family were added we had 29 people in attendance.
 The Vosses, the Maumaus and David's family including Shazia and Taylor, back from from several months of traveling through South and Central America, joined Richard and me for the traditional feast of turkey and stuffing and all of the other traditional foods.
 Sam and his family hosted the Stouts and the Porters at their new home in Alabama.
-I began teaching primary again, first as a substitute on a permanent basis and and later teaching the class that includes my granddaughter Jacqueline.
+I began teaching primary again, first as a substitute on a permanent basis and and later teaching the class that included my granddaughter Jacqueline.

 Having watched the construction of the Provo City Center temple from the burned out shell of the Provo Tabernacle I decided to make a painting of the beautiful new temple.
 I wanted to get a picture of the temple against the background of milk Timpanogos as sunset lit the mountain pink.
 Finally the day came when dusk was not dulled by clouds.
 I hurried down to the area of the temple and began to take pictures from various viewpoints on the south and west of the temple.
 When I returned home and reviewed the photos I found that the best were of the temple against the snowclad eastern mountains which were flooded with golden light.
 Since most of my paintings in the last few years have not met previous standards of excellence, I reused a canvas from a painting had not been successful and decided to renovate a frame that had suffered some damage.
-I intended to finish the painting by late February in order to display it at the Utah Valley Artist Guild spring show, but while delivering paintings to Provo Library for another show in December I learned that special exhibit would be held through the month of February at the Utah County Gallery featuring photographs and paintings of the temple through its history and renewal.
+I intended to finish the painting by late February in order to display it at the Utah Valley Artist Guild spring show, but while delivering paintings to Provo Library for another show in December 2015, I learned that a special exhibit would be held through the month of February 2016 at the Utah County Gallery featuring photographs and paintings of the temple through its history and renewal I planned to have the painting ready for that date.

 I renovated the frame and completed the painting of the temple with advice from my colleagues at the artist guild as well as my granddaughters who help me overcome resistance to following the critical but helpful comments of other artists that I needed to make the mountains appear a little further back and took it to the temple exhibit which began at the end of January.
 I asked that the painting be continued on display as part of the Artist Guild spring show in March.